gradle/declarative-gradle/docs/reference/migration-case-study.md

 Even at a glance, it's clear that the `sqldelight` extension defines a container named `databases` which provides a `create` method to add and configure new elements.

-To replicate this structure in our DCL-based Project Type, we model the databases block using a `NDOC`.
+To replicate this structure in our DCL-based feature definition, we model the databases block using a `NDOC`.
-This allows us to preserve much of the original DSL structure, now nesting a `sqlDelight` block inside our `desktopComposeApp` top-level block:
+This allows us to preserve much of the original DSL structure, now providing a `sqlDelight` block that can be added to a `kotlinApplication` definition:

 ```
+kotlinApplication {
     sqlDelight {
         databases {
             database("ApplicationDatabase") {
                 packageName = "org.gradle.client.core.database.sqldelight.generated"
                 verifyDefinitions = true
                 verifyMigrations = true
                 deriveSchemaFromMigrations = true
                 generateAsync = false
+            }
         }
     }
 }